rotemshalev/TweetsAnalyzer/README.txt

   1. npm install
   2. cd client -> npm install
-  3. go back to the project root directory (from client) and then run: npm start
+  3. go back to the project root directory (from client) and then run: npm start The Client is running on localhost:3000.
+(Will be opened automatically after npm start) The Server is running on localhost:8000.

 - Assumptions:
   1. The stream sends data continuously, and each chunk that is received doesn't have to be a full valid json object that represent